 Introduction

-This document, The Data Access Framework (DAF) Document Metadata Based Access Implementation Guide describes United States implementation guidelines for specific ITI transactions and content modules to meet United States ONC S&I Frameworks requirements for the Data Access Framework.
+This document, the Data Access Framework (DAF) Document Metadata Based Access Implementation Guide, describes United States implementation guidelines for specific transactions and content modules defined in the IHE IT Infrastructure (ITI) Technical Framework to meet United States ONC S&I Frameworks requirements for the Data Access Framework.
 This Implementation Guide was developed as a joint collaboration of ONC S&I Frameworks and IHE USA.
-This national extension is being submitted through PCC rather than ITI because of its focus on care coordination; this IG bundles and further constrains ITI profiles in specific document query use cases.
+This is a national extension to the IHE Patient Care Coordination (PCC) Technical Framework because of its focus on care coordination; this Implementation Guide bundles and further constrains ITI profiles in specific document query use cases.

 Introduction to IHE